Pressman Academy

 General Studies

-Gesher is a class that bridges the gap between preschool and formal schooling.
+TK (Transitional Kindergarten) is a class that bridges the gap between preschool and formal schooling.
 Our school day allows for social interaction through play, activities, and centers, as well as academic learning tasks in language development and math.

 Below are the skills addressed throughout the year: